MicrosoftDocs/win32/desktop-src/shell/fmevent-user-refresh.md

-﻿---
+---
-Description: 'Sent to an extension DLL when the user chooses the Refresh command from the View menu in File Manager.
-The extension can use this notification to update its menu.'
+Description: Sent to an extension DLL when the user chooses the Refresh command from the View menu in File Manager.
+The extension can use this notification to update its menu.
-title: 'FMEVENT\_USER\_REFRESH message'
+title: FMEVENT\_USER\_REFRESH message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FMEVENT\_USER\_REFRESH message